rlmarino/console-2048/README.md

 # console-2048
-A console 2048 game in java.
+A simple console 2048 game in java using a 2d array.